-Other income, net for the second quarter and year-to-date periods of fiscal 2016 increased \$1.4 million and \$3.7 million, respectively, compared to the same periods last fiscal year.
-These increases were primarily due to foreign currency exchange rate gains for the second quarter fiscal 2016 comparison and higher earnings from our equity investment in Red Iron, recovery from a litigation settlement, foreign currency exchange rate gains, and a gain on the sale of our Northwestern U.S. distribution company for the year-to-date fiscal 2016 period comparison.
+Other income, net for the third quarter and year-to-date periods of fiscal 2016 increased \$0.7 million and \$4.3 million, respectively, compared to the same respective periods last fiscal year.
+The increase for the third quarter comparison was primarily due to additional investment income from our equity investment in Red Iron.
+Year-to-date fiscal 2016 other income, net increased mainly due to foreign currency exchange rate gains, higher earnings from our equity investment in Red Iron, recovery from a litigation settlement, and a gain on the sale of our Northwestern U.S. distribution.